faldi-aqi/kintone-certification/readmeBak.md

 This document outlines the specifications for a Customer Order Management System designed to convert Excel files into purchase order records and efficiently manage the workflow of these orders.

 **Scope**:
-This document encompasses the requirements for converting customer order Excel spreadsheets into purchase order records within Kintone, updating purchase order statuses, implementing intelligent auto-recommend assignee based on expertise and workload, automatically calculating process date deadlines, displaying performance measurement charts, and ensuring timely completion with deadline reminder notifications.
+This document encompasses the requirements for converting customer order Excel spreadsheets into purchase order records within Kintone, updating purchase order statuses, implementing intelligent auto-assignment based on expertise and workload, automatically calculating process date deadlines, displaying performance measurement charts, and ensuring timely completion with deadline reminder notifications.

 ---